chien293/URL-Shortener/README.md

 ## Overview

-This project is an React.js frontend using ExpressJS, Typescript.
+This project is an React.js frontend using Nextjs, Typescript.
 It provides a simple UI for managing URL.
 This README provides instructions on how to set up and run the application.

 ## Installation